-You may not be denied access to the premises of a public accommodation or any of its goods or services on the basis of your gender identity.
+You may not be denied access to the premises of a "public accommodation" or any of its goods or services on the basis of your gender identity.

-• A public accommodation is any place that offers goods or services to the public at a price (whether privately or publicly owned) or that receives government subsidies or tax support.
-Examples include stores, restaurants, hotels, gyms, doctor's offices, hospitals, social service agencies, public parks, and public transportation.
+• A "public accommodation" is any place or service that offers goods or services to the public at a price (whether privately or publicly owned) or that receives government subsidies or tax support.
+Examples include stores, restaurants, hotels, gyms, doctor's offices, hospitals, social service agencies, public parks, public transportation, and Medicaid.